Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Modified Maxwell equations

-The two modified Maxwell equations \eqref{MaxesEq} are merged and a single partial differential equation that describes the whole dynamics of the system is formulated.
+which persists in the nonlinear vacuum, such that a single partial differential equation that describes the whole dynamics of the system is formulated.
 The curl of $(\vec{B}-\vec{M})$ can be written as